 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 RU also holds an orientation for students at the beginning of the semester.

 How to Apply

 Complete and submit the RU DUDP application to the SIS Office of International Programs (OIP) by the specified deadline for the semester in which you intend to study abroad.
 Students may not apply directly to Ritsumeikan University.

 After all applications are received and reviewed, students will then be notified by e-mail from OIP with a decision regarding their nomination for study abroad.

 Once nominated, you will be instructed to complete the RU application which requires the following information: